This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - 6 oz unsalted butter, at room temperature

-- 2 cups mashed bananas, from about 5 large bananas
+- 2 cups mashed ripe bananas, from about 5 large bananas

 - 1 tsp vanilla extract